 For connections with IEDs at the substation, the Netcon 500 supports not only legacy serial devices, but the emerging IEC 61850 standard for IP.
 The IEC 61850 client capability has been implemented in an IED-manufacturer-independent manner.

-For master communication, conversions to SCADA slave protocols such as IEC-104, IEC-101 and DNP3 are available.
+For control-centre communication, conversions to SCADA slave protocols such as IEC-104, IEC-101 and DNP3 are available.